lynnfaraday/aresmush.com/tutorials/config/config-basics/groups.md

 1. Go to Admin -> Setup in the web portal.
 2. Edit `website.yml`.
 3. Set `character_gallery_group` to the group (e.g. Faction, Nationality) you want for your primary tabs on the character gallery.
 4. Set `character_gallery_subgroup` to a different group if you want the characters sub-sorted within the tabs.
-You can leave it blank if you don't want to sub-sort.
+You can set it to an empty string (`""`) if you don't want to sub-sort.

 ## Updating the Welcome Messages